- August 6, 2018

 - SII Investments

-The Wolper Law Firm is currently investigating claims against Frank Cuenca, a former Financial Advisor with SII Investments in San Ramon, California, who is now registered with International Assets Advisor.
+The Wolper Law Firm, P.A. is currently investigating claims against Frank Cuenca, a former Financial Advisor with SII Investments in San Ramon, California, who is now registered with International Assets Advisor.
 Frank Cuenca has been in the securities industry since the 1990s and previously worked for Securities Service Network and FSC Securities Corp.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on December 7, 2017, Frank Cuenca was discharged by SII Investments after it was alleged that he “failed to follow firm procedures for submission of variable annuity transactions, failed to timely submit a customer complaint, and used unapproved email.”